How to Find Jobs

+Job hunting is the process of actively seeking out new employment.
 There are lots of ways to find jobs.
-You can use job sites, recruitment agencies, and social media channels, as well as sending your CV to organisations.
+You can use job sites, recruitment agencies, social media or speculatively sending your CV directly to organisations you would like to work for.

-Jobs sites list jobs vacancies.
+Jobs sites, also known as jobs boards, list jobs vacancies.
 They are usually up to date and allow you to apply for positions directly through them.
-Some job sites ask you to create an account and then store your CV and cover letter to make it easy to apply again/in future.
+Some job sites ask you to create an account and then store your CV and cover letter to make it easier to apply for jobs again in future.
+Some jobs sites list a wide range of jobs, whilst others specialise in specific subject areas.
+Download the PDF on this page featuring a comprehensive list of specialist Jobs boards for a range of subject areas related to the creative industries.

 There are many recruitment agencies specialising in creative industries, including media, fashion and digital.

-LinkedIn, Twitter, Facebook, Google+ and Instagram are all strong social media channels used by professional and creative industries.
+LinkedIn, Twitter, Facebook, Google+ and Instagram are social media channels frequently used by employers to promote job vacancies.
+Larger employers often have dedicated Twitter handles for job vacancies.

 Using social media can help you in your job search.
-Companies often tweet or Facebook about upcoming job opportunities.
+Companies often tweet or Facebook about upcoming job opportunities and recruitment open days.
 So follow those organisations you are interested in working for to keep up to date about job vacancies.

-It is important to remember that using social media in a professional capacity means you need to present an engaging and appropriate profile.
+It is important to remember that using social media in a professional capacity to raise your profile means you need to present an engaging and professional persona.

-Social media can also help you with long-term career goals:
+Social media can also help you with long-term career goals by enabling you to:

 "I've applied for dozens of jobs and have got nowhere"